microsoft/superbenchmark/docs/user-tutorial/system-config.md

 ## Usage

+### Usage on local machine

+1. [Install SuperBench](../getting-started/installation.mdx) on the local machine using root privilege.

+2. Start to collect the sys info using `sb run --get-info --output-dir ${output-dir}` command using root privilege.

+3. After the command finished, you can find the output system info json file `sys-info.json` of local node under \${output_dir}.

+### Usage on multiple remote machines

 1. [Install SuperBench](../getting-started/installation.mdx) on the local machine.

+2. [Deploy SuperBench](../getting-started/run-superbench.md#deploy) onto the remote machines.

 2. Prepare the host file of the tested GPU nodes using [Ansible Inventory](../getting-started/configuration.md#ansible-inventory) on the local machine.

-3. After installing the Superbnech and the host file is ready, you can start to collect the sys info automatically using  `sb node-info` command.
+3. After installing the Superbnech and the host file is ready, you can start to collect the sys info automatically using  `sb run --get-info` command.
 The detailed command can be found from [SuperBench CLI](../cli.md).

   ```
-  sb node-info -f host.ini --output-dir ${output-dir}
+  sb run --get-info -f host.ini -c config.yaml --output-dir ${output-dir}
   ```

 4. After the command finished, you can find the output system info json file `sys-info.json` of each node under \${output_dir}/nodes/${node_name}.